asra-as/SIT/README.md

  1. Added random Gaussian noise resulting in signal to noise ratio (SNR) varying from 20 dB to 34 dB.
  2. The frequency range of the remote motion was set from 40 Hz to 2200 Hz while sampling frequency, was set to 100 KHz

-Sample dataset consiting of Train, Test and validation set is in this repo.
+Sample dataset consisting of Train, Test and validation set is in this repo.

 For accessing full dataset, use below url: https://drive.google.com/file/d/10OVBlOn4GtmDUdAHgHEqNHGv9fZS55J1/view?usp=sharing